 A quick lemon drizzle cake often comes to mind as the first choice for Saturday baking, as we always have lemons and limes in the fridge.
 We regularly get citrus fruit for juice, cooking and cocktail making.

-From a large pool of online recipes for lemon drizzle cake, I adapted a recipe, and eventually changed ingredient quantities entirely.
+From a large pool of online recipes for lemon drizzle cake, I adapted a recipe Polly Welby’s famous lemon drizzle cake, and eventually changed ingredient quantities slightly.
 This was experimental.
 I used a loaf tin and baked it for 45 minutes in a 170°C oven, and the cake turned out a lovely golden colour and beautifully baked – airy, very moist and flavourful, and not too lemony.

 I would love to bake this again, experimenting with changing the order in which the ingredients are mixed.
 Then, I will share my method of making lemon drizzle cake with you – soon, hopefully!